xhensilahoxha/US-Housing-Affordability-Analysis-and-Prediction/README.md

 This project analyzes the relationship between **essential living costs** and **housing affordability** in the United States.
 Households are increasingly challenged by rising expenses, making affordability a sensitive issue to address.

-Using open-source datasets from **Kaggle**, this project investigates:
+Using open-source datasets the project investigates:

 **How do essential living expenses impact the ability of U.S. households to afford housing?**

 ---

 ## Objectives
-1. Explore cost-of-living data and correlate it with household incomes across U.S. counties.
+1. Explore cost-of-living data and correlate it with household incomes across U.S. states.
 2. Analyze housing costs and measure the affordability burden for households.
 3. Apply predictive modeling to forecast affordability trends and housing-related stress.